 Add the following at the bottom of the dnf.conf configuration file.

 The above tells the DNF package manager to download ten parallel packages at the same time, 10 is the most recommended setting to start with, but you can increase this but only do so sparingly, such as from 10 to 15, 15 to 20.
 My advice is to start small at ten and then raise the limit in the DNF package manager configuration file.
-Adding too many parallels may reduce performance if you add 100, to begin with.
+Adding too many parallels may reduce performance if you add 100.

 The second improvement alongside parallel downloads is to enable the fastest mirror.